CanineJs/caninejs/README.md

 ### getType
 getType accepts an element as input and returns the type of the element as output.

+Syntax: getType(value);
+value: It can be String, Number, Boolean, Object, Array, Map, Set.

 ```
 import { getType } from 'caninejs';